What is “RAFT”?

 - Can a person who has a Section 8 and is moving from one unit to another unit receive RAFT?

 - Only if they are being evicted and have a “Writ of Summary Process”.
-DHCD is not providing relocation money for families who are already on the Section 8 program.
+DHCD does not provide relocation money for families who are already in the Section 8 program.

 For further information: